Dimmanzo/smart-budget/README.md

 - No media files were used in this project.

 ## Acknowledgements

 - Special thanks to the instructors and mentors from [Code Institute](https://codeinstitute.net/) for their guidance and support.
 - Thanks to the contributors of the libraries used: `gspread`, `google-auth`, `datetime` and `colorama`.

+## Project Rationale

+This project was developed to provide users with a simple yet powerful tool for managing their finances.
+The goal was to create an application that is easy to use, integrates seamlessly with Google Sheets for data storage, and provides meaningful financial insights through detailed reports.
+The Smart Budget app aims to help users maintain control over their spending and achieve their financial goals.